 About Me

 I am a PhD student in the Camera Culture group at the MIT Media Laboratory, advised by Ramesh Raskar.
 My research focuses on data-centric machine learning, specifically data markets, incentives, and data attribution.
-I am honored to be supported by the National Science Foundation's Graduate Research Fellowship.
+I am supported by the National Science Foundation's Graduate Research Fellowship.

 Research Focus